sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 - [StormBytes](https://www.youtube.com/channel/UCvvVcAC0n4dCuZ-SIIYOUCQ) for his code and help for supporting the original ZX Spectrum keyboard.
 - Fabrizio di Vittorio for his [FabGL library](https://github.com/fdivitto/FabGL) which I use for sound only (but it's a great library).
 - [Ackerman](https://github.com/rpsubc8/ESP32TinyZXSpectrum) for his code and ideas for the emulation of the AY-3-8912 sound chip, and for discussing details about this development.
-- [EremusOne](https://github.com/EremusOne) for adding multiple snapshot slots and other fixes.
+- [EremusOne](https://github.com/EremusOne) for adding multiple snapshot slots, .TAP support, and other fixes.

 ## And all the involved people from the golden age